 TIP #9: OFF RESORT DINING

 There are some other great places to eat right across the street, a short walk from the resort.
 We brought a pizza back one night and dined by the pool.
-We also enjoyed an affordable mexican restaurant and Monkeypod was delicious (although this one wasn't really any cheaper than a resort option).
+We also enjoyed some options across the street such as affordable mexican restaurant and a placed called Monkeypod which was delicious (although this one wasn't really any cheaper than a resort option).

 Resort Amenities & Activities